 How to Apply to Elementary or Secondary Teacher Preparation Programs

 - Speak with your faculty advisor/s concerning your academic and career interests.
-Advisors in the Academic Advising Center will help you explore options.
+Members of the Education faculty are also available for conferences.

-- Set up a conference with the appropriate teacher preparation program contact.
+- Set up an individual conference to discuss your interests: for ETPP, you may contact Dr. Jan Riggsbee at 919- 660-3075; or for STPP, you may contact Dr. Martin Smith at 919-660-3081.
 During this conference you can discuss the program requirements, goals of the program, and application process.

-- After your application materials have been reviewed, you will have an individual interview with the appropriate Admissions Committee.
-Interviews will be held in the spring semester of the sophomore year and, as space allows, in fall semester of the junior year.
+- After your application materials have been reviewed, you will have an individual interview with the Program Admissions Committee.
+Interviews will be scheduled within one month of receipt of your application.

-- After your interviews, you will be notified as to whether you have been accepted as a candidate for teacher certification.
-Accepted candidates are assigned a Teacher Preparation Program advisor with whom they meet each semester to discuss progress.
+- After your interview, you will be notified whether you have been accepted as a candidate for teacher licensure.
+Accepted candidates are assigned a Teacher Preparation Program advisor with whom they meet each semester to discuss their progress.

 Who must take Praxis I?

 In order to qualify for the program, you must have scored a 1100 or higher on the SAT, a 24 or higher on the ACT, or take the Praxis Core Academic Skills for Educators tests and score at least Reading (176), Writing (173), Math (173).